TestaLab/Resolution_prediction_software/README.md

 ### Running the application
 In the root folder of the repo, run the command `python -m frcpredict` to launch the software.

+Example input parameters can be found in the Example_parameters.json file.

 ### Building a bundle
 To build a bundle with a runnable executable and dependencies included, run the PyInstaller command:
 `pyinstaller frcpredict.spec`.
 PyInstaller can be downloaded from PyPI using